- Day 11, July 25: 17.9 miles, total miles: 329.8 – all on trail

 - Parks, Trails & Places of Significance: Dutch Miller Gap Trail 1030, Middle Fork Snoquamile Trail 1003, big trees, berries, Goldmyer hot springs, Gateway Bridge, Middle Fork campground

 A day of forest walking and marveling is easy to do when one’s morning starts in towering old-growth groves of Douglas-fir, western hemlock, Alaska yellow and red cedars, and Pacific silver firs.
 In between the big trees the forest floor was covered in a carpet of greenery and flowers; fine elegant details to admire in flowering bunchberry or lacy oak fern.
 When the sun’s first rays of light filtered through the canopy illuminating trunks, boughs, and the forest floor – well, it was another slow and admiration-filled morning.

 Old-growth forests enliven the senses.
 The trunks of massive trees are columns rising to the sky.
 But there is space and light between the giants for other vegetation and beings – from the duff on the forest floor all the way up to the tallest tree crowns.
 There is so much to observe – how each leaf of a vine maple positions itself to maximize exposure for photosynthesis, how shrubs, lilies, ferns, mosses, other plants, and lichens arrange themselves – just so to seek out light.
 Milipedes crawling about the duff.
 Squirrels chattering on the limbs of snags.
 Each level of the forest canopy is occupied and used by different inhabitants.
 The energy coursing through these ecosystems is palpable.
-We oohed and awed the first hours of the day walking amid glowing the big trees.
+We oohed and awed the first hours of the day walking amid glowing big trees.

-Encountering hillsides cleared by avalanches, we transitioned from glowing forests into ferny, slide alder thickets with plants dewy.
+Encountering hillsides cleared by avalanches, we transitioned from glowing forests into ferny, slide alder thickets with plants heavy with dew.
 Drenching our closes and covering our faces in spores of brackernfern and fireweed fluff.
-Here turned on brush bash mode and got to working making our way down to the Middle Fork Snoqualmie Trail in earnest.
+We turned on brush bash mode and got to work making our way down to the Middle Fork Snoqualmie Trail in earnest.
 But oh the upper miles of the Dutch Miller Gap Trail in the old-forest up to the Cascade Crest – they are stunning and worth taking time to linger and enjoy!